-- Demonstrate knowledge of the principles of biological sciences, physical sciences, mathematics, and social/behavioral sciences.
+- An understanding of the principles of biological sciences, physical sciences, mathematics, and social and behavioral sciences

-- Apply principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders, including consideration of anatomical/physiological, developmental, and linguistic and cultural correlates of the disorders.
+- Methods of prevention, assessment, and intervention for people with communication and swallowing disorders

 - How to integrate research principles in evidence-based clinical practice

 See a full list of what you'll learn through this degree.

 See the curriculum and degree requirements.

 This master's program combines required and elective courses in normal process, research, and disorders with a supervised on-campus practicum and two off-campus externships in hospitals, clinics, schools or other facilities, including our on-site clinic.
 You'll acquire valuable skills and experience, treating patients from a wide range of populations.
 Read more about clinical practicums.

 Study abroad in Sweden for six weeks during the summer semester, learning speech and language science procedures and best practices with experts at Lund University’s state-of-the-art Department of Logopedics and Phoniatrics.
 Learn more about our study abroad program.

 Graduate students in our program are mentored by faculty members with active research agendas.
 You will have the opportunity to work on a variety of projects in our research lab.